 Curriculum and homework

 The whole school curriculum overview is available on this page; detailed information for each year group is available here.
-Details about homework at school are available at the bottom of this page.
+Details about homework at school are available in the file to download on this page.

 What we teach

 At Selwyn we follow the National Curriculum.
 Additional information regarding the primary curriculum is also available on this page of the Newham website, which describes a curriculum as ‘a set of courses or subjects for study.
 It describes the knowledge, skills and understanding that your child needs in each subject’.

 As outlined in the links provided above, all children from Year 1 to Year 6 are taught: English, Maths, Science, ICT, PE, Music, Art & Design, Design and Technology (DT), History and Geography.
 The Early Years Foundation Stage curriculum (for Nursery and Reception children) has its own curriculum page on the website.